MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

     ![Import custom 3D part](media/import-object.PNG "Import custom 3D part")

 > [!NOTE]
 > Dynamics 365 Guides supports glTF, GLB, and FBX file formats.
 You can use a combination of third-party tools and the Dynamics 365 Import Tool (Preview) to prepare your 3D (CAD) models, or you can use the Import Tool’s concierge service to have Microsoft convert and optimize the models for you.
-For more information on the Import Tool, see these topics:<br>- [Import Tool overview](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/index)<br>- [Optimize your 3D models](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/optimize-models)<br>- [Best practices for 3D models](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/best-practices)
+For more information on the Import Tool, see these topics:<br>- [Import Tool overview](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/index)<br>- [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models)<br>- [Best practices for 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/best-practices)<br>- [Use the import tool](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/import-tool)

 ### Add 3D objects from the 3D toolkit to support your steps